10 Incredible Health Benefits of Cumin Seeds

 3. Supports Immune Health

 Cumin seeds are rich in antioxidants, which are crucial for supporting the immunity of the body.
 It is an important source of energy that strengthens the immune system.
-These seeds possess immune stimulatory activities giving it a great antioxidant potential.
+These seeds possess immune stimulatory activities giving them great antioxidant potential.
 [3]

 4. Promotes Respiratory Health